-No matter how much we would like it

-to be different, the harsh reality is that under foreseeable market circumstances, recycling industrial conveyors is not only ecologically problematic, it is also not viable.
-This is precisely the reason why producing conveyor belts that have the longest possible working life is now more important than ever before.
+No matter how much we would like it to be different, the harsh reality is that under foreseeable market circumstances, recycling industrial conveyors is not only ecologically problematic, but also not viable.
+This is precisely the reason why producing and using conveyor belts that have the longest possible working life is now more important than ever before.